Looking to cut costs and offshore back-office work?

 The appointment of a resident agent is highly recommended and must be authorized by a resolution of the Board of directors and an executed agreement of the Board of Directors of the foreign entity.

-A Philippine Resident is who the SEC and other government agencies such as the court will serve if there is a need.
+A Resident Agent is the person that the SEC and other government agencies such as the court will serve notices to if there is a need.

 A Resident Agent may also sign such things as the SSS enrollment form R1, as one of the post-SEC requirements for Representative Office Registration.